Spanish Verb Conjugation Explained Clearly

 {This post may contain affiliate links.
 Read my full disclosure.}

-Every time you conjugate a Spanish verb, you’re answering three questions:
+Every time you conjugate a Spanish verb, you’re answering:

 You don’t need to master all three at once — just remember: